-Perhaps one of the most ubiquitous means of user management in an ASP.NET application is the oft-maligned Membership library.
-Let's be honest; the default Membership tools suck.
+Perhaps one of the most ubiquitous means of user management in an ASP.NET application is the oft-maligned Membership library, but let's be honest; the default Membership tools suck.
 If you use the default

-Profile providers, you're going to have the awesome priviledge of dealing with a database schema that revolves around serializing user information to
+Profile providers, you're going to have the awesome privilege of dealing with a database schema that revolves around serializing user information to

 Fortunately, you can use the provider model AND still maintain a sane, usable database schema; especially helpful when trying to integrate with an existing user store.
 And how do we accomplish this minor miracle?
 Well, I'm glad you asked!

-MembershipProvider) implement our own classes which can then be plugged into any library that is built to accept the base type as a parameter or property.
+MembershipProvider) implement our own derived classes, which can then be plugged into any library that is built to accept the base type as a parameter or property.
 This is especially true of ASP.NET and the provider model.
 For this post, I'm going to cover how we can implement a custom